magnolia-sre/magnolia-docker/README.md

 ### one-author-one-public
 A more complete but still simple Dockerfile to illustrate the deployment of a Magnolia public and author instances.

+Fig is used to start four containers, a Magnolia public instance, a Magnolia author instance and their respective databases.

 More details in this [blog post](http://nicolasbarbe.com/2015/01/07/architecture-patterns-single-author-and-public-instance/).

 ## Important notes
 This images are still in early phase of development and not suited to be used in production.
 For instance, default Tomcat and JVM settings are still used.